 A Montgomery couple has filled out an application for a liquor license, hoping to re-open the Mill Tavern on River Street.

-On Tuesday, Jose and Michelle Velazquez talked to village trustees about their plans for the Mill, at 310 N. River St., which has been up for sale since August.
+On Tuesday, Jose and Michelle Velazquez talked to village trustees about their plans for the Mill, at 310 N. River St., which has been since August.
 The couple has applied for a license there to serve alcohol in the bar, and sell it in the adjacent liquor store.

 But otherwise, he said, he would like to simply re-open the Mill and run it the way it had been for years.
 Velazquez said he would like to renovate the property, once the Mill started making money, and would also like to build a patio behind the bar eventually.